enricodias/emailValidator/README.md

 `EmailValidator` accepts an optional [PSR-6](https://www.php-fig.org/psr/psr-6/) cache pool as the third constructor parameter.
 When provided, the result of `validate()` is stored in the cache and reused on subsequent calls for the same email, avoiding a duplicate service provider request.

+The same pool also prevents calls to an exhausted renewable free-tier provider.
+Cooldowns are keyed by provider and a hash of its API key, so they are shared safely between validator instances using the same credential.
+QuickEmailVerification is retried after 24 hours; UserCheck uses its reported reset time; MailboxLayer, ZeroBounce and AbstractApi are retried at the next UTC month.
+Other providers keep their normal fallback behaviour.

 Note that `psr/cache` versions 2.0 and 3.0 require PHP 8.0+, so this library depends on `psr/cache` `^1.0` to keep PHP 7.3 support.
 Make sure the cache implementation you install is compatible with `psr/cache` `^1.0`. [php-cache/filesystem-adapter](https://github.com/php-cache/filesystem-adapter) is recommended.

 Install it with composer: